neynt/nptools/README.md

 - Mystery pic (really interesting automation problem)
 - Lottery (avatar, and slightly +EV (more if you pick numbers other people don't))
 - Fetch (maze solving with hidden information)
-- Qaalan Expellibox (chance of NC every 8 hours)
+- Qasalan Expellibox (chance of NC every 8 hours)